I don’t pay taxes. For two reasons:

 - I’d rather decide for myself where all my money goes, and I’ve never been overly impressed with how governments spend tax payers’ money.

 The good thing about taxes though is that you don’t really have a choice.
 You either pay or you’re in trouble.
 Nothing like a deadline and the threat of jail time to get your ass in gear and contributing to society.

 When you opt out of paying taxes, it requires a lot more personal responsibility to make that contribution.
 In my case, it would be very easy to just keep every penny for myself.
 I doubt anyone would give me a hard time about it.
 The world would keep on spinning, and I’d have some extra cash to play with.

 Except I do want to contribute.
 I totally get what Raam Dev is saying…

 Our planetary social responsibility is a responsibility to protect our home (Earth) and our family (all of life).
 It’s a responsibility to ensure that our actions, as both individuals and groups, support the continued welfare of this home and family.

-Last year, just a shade over 1% of my total expenditure went towards gifts and donations1.
+Last year, just a shade over 1% of my total expenditure went towards gifts and donations[1.
+In case you missed it, I shared everything I earned and spent in 2011 in this post.].
 Granted, it was a year of transition for me as I went from cubicle to coffee shop on the work front, but I’m still quite disappointed in myself that I didn’t contribute more.